-Beazer, Oakwood, and Winchester are among the home builders utilizing building information modeling technology to gain efficiencies in the tough housing market.
+Beazer, Oakwood, and Winchester are among the home builders using building information modeling technology to gain efficiencies in the tough housing market

 Last year, when we published our first “BIM for Builders” report (Professional Builder, March 2010, page 30), most small- and mid-sized builders were only dipping their toes into the technology of 3D parametric modeling, also known as building information modeling (BIM).
 Since then, the continued difficult economic environment has brought more converts to BIM technology as builders look for ways to maximize efficiencies and profit.

 BIM is a digital prototyping technology that allows tolerances and other information to be added to individual objects within a 3D computer model of a new home.
 Aside from changing design, it also allows builders to discover clashes and other construction errors early in the design process rather than in the field.

 In this follow-up report to our March 2010 story on BIM adoption, we talk with three mid- and large-sized home builders that are finding significant gains in efficiencies with BIM.